gurokeretcha/myportfolio/README.md

 [Website Link](https://gurokeretcha.github.io/myportfolio/)

-This is my portfolio where you can see my information about:
+This is my portfolio where you can see information about:

 - My Resume
 - My Projects
 - My Blogs
-- Contact
+- My Contact